Behold our FTC disclosure masterpiece here. Updated Dec 4, 2025, this article contains one or more maps ...

 Starved Rock Can Satisfy Your Appetite

-60 minutes is the average length of many podcasts.
+Sixty minutes is the average length of many podcasts.
 I often use this opportunity to catch up on my queue (really helps those expressway miles fly by).
 I'll add that TRO podcasts are very well suited for times like these.
 One benefit in having to travel an hour is that there are options.
-I don't always have to go north to Wisconsin for a good day trip.
+I don't always have to go North to Wisconsin for a good day trip.
 Anyone who has spent time around Chicago knows the unpredictability of the weather.
 They'll also note how a crappy day on the Northside could be a different story on the Southside.

-My rides usually fall into 3 categories: day trips, weekends in the Driftless or prolonged road trips.
+My rides usually fall into three categories: day trips, weekends in the Driftless or prolonged road trips.
 I've ridden Driftless Wisconsin in a day but when I'm North, I prefer staying for a while.
 My day trips usually involve Kettle Moraine Wisconsin, taking I-94 an hour north to Kenosha or Bristol where I'm quickly awash in sweepers and sprawling scenery (prairies, farms, lakes and woods).

 Riding South, A Twisty Payoff

 I've basically modified, extended and pieced together two routes from other websites.
 I started riding in this area years ago when a friend and I stumbled upon Old Stage Road.
-Yes, it was an old stage coach route.
-Its wide open sweepers without crossroads prompted me to open it up on my 77' CB550 leaving my friend behind.
+Yes, it was an old stagecoach route.
+Its wide-open sweepers without crossroads prompted me to open it up on my 77' CB550, leaving my friend behind.
 He was certain he'd find me in a twisted wreck around a bend when he caught up with me "riding that old bike like a maniac".
 I was waiting for him at the side of a straightway grinning from ear to ear.

 Our Starved Rock Motorcycle Map

 One of us noted we can't be too far from Starved Rock.
-We set forth to make our way there and of course proceeded to get lost.
-These were the days before smart phones.
+We set forth to make our way there and, of course, proceeded to get lost.
+These were the days before smartphones.
 We then stumbled upon a few points of interest but didn't get to Starved Rock.
 For my next attempt, I looked on Google Maps and also found a couple motorcycle routes heading the right direction.
 I came up with my own handwritten route that I put in the clear pocket of a tank bag.
 I don't miss those days.

 It's always good to take in the rural eye candy between each town.